invertase/jet/README.md

   <a href="https://twitter.com/invertaseio"><img src="https://img.shields.io/twitter/follow/invertaseio.svg?style=social&label=Follow" alt="Follow on Twitter"></a>
 </p>

-> **WARNING:** Jet (formerly [Bridge](https://github.com/Salakar/bridge)) is currently a Proof of Concept, APIs and usage is likely to change by the first release version.
+> **WARNING:** Jet is currently a Proof of Concept, APIs and usage is likely to change by the first release version.

-> This repo is in development and does not have a full release version yet. v0.1.0 is the latest stable version in it's current form - this works on Android & iOS on React Native ^0.56-57 and Detox ^9.0.1.
+> This repo is in development and does not have a full release version yet. v0.1.0 is the latest stable version in it's current form - this works on Android & iOS on React Native ^0.56-59.5 and Detox ^10.0.13.
 ----

-Jet lets you bring your React Native JS code into NodeJS and test it mock free and native testing code free.
-Perfect for React Native module developers who want to fully test their packages end-to-end and setup continuous integration services.
+Jet lets you bring your React Native JS code into NodeJS and test it mock free and native testing code free - ideal for testing React Native modules e2e.

 Jet extends upon [`wix/detox`](https://github.com/wix/detox) and by default the [Mocha testing framework](https://mochajs.org/).

-Detox provides all the functionality you'll need to control your testing app, device and it's UI (if you have one) whilst Jet allows JS code execution in the context of your RN app via Node.js - giving you full access to all the Native api's exactly like you'd have inside your app.
+Detox provides all the functionality you'll need to control your testing app, device and it's UI (if you have one) whilst Jet allows JS code execution in the context of your RN app via Node.js - giving you full access to all the Native api's as you would have inside your app.

 ----

-> Latest supported React Native version: **^0.56.0**
+> Latest supported React Native version: **^0.59.5**

-> Latest supported Detox version: **^8.1.0**
+> Latest supported Detox version: **^10.0.13**

 ----